lunakoly/CashLegacy/README.md

 }
 greet (USER)
 ```
-By default variables are substituted as solid blocks of text
+Arguments are substituted as solid blocks of text
-but if you wish, you may split the contents of a token into
+but if you wish, you may use _alias_ operator `$` to substitute
-multiple arguments with `$`.
+something before arguments splitting step.
 Assuming:
 ```
 def SOURCES {main.cpp other.cpp}